Beef Stew

 Calories per serving: 444

-- In a bowl, combine flour, pepper, salt, and stew beef in a bowl and toss to coat beef.
+1. In a bowl, combine flour, pepper, salt, and stew beef in a bowl and toss to coat the beef.

-- In a large soup pot or dutch oven, heat olive oil then add floured beef and diced onions.
-Stir the beef and onions until beef is almost fully cooked.
+2. In a large soup pot or Dutch oven, heat olive oil then add floured beef and diced onions.
+Stir the beef and onions until the beef is almost fully cooked.

-- Add parsnip, carrots, potatoes, celery, rosemary, sage, garlic.
-Reduce heat to low and simmer stew for at least an hour or until beef is tender and roots are softened.
+4. Add parsnip, carrots, potatoes, celery, rosemary, sage, and garlic.
+Reduce heat to low and simmer the stew for at least an hour or until beef is tender and roots are softened.